Optical Shock-Enhanced Self-Photon Acceleration

 \section{Abstract}

-Photon accelerators can spectrally broaden laser pulses with high efficiency in moving electron density gradients.
-When driven by a conventional laser pulse, the group velocity walk-off experienced by the accelerated photons and deterioration of the gradient from diffraction and refraction limit the extent of spectral broadening.
+Photon accelerators can spectrally broaden laser pulses with high efficiency in moving electron density gradients driven in a rapidly ionizing plasma.
+When driven by a conventional laser pulse, the group velocity walk-off experienced by the accelerated photons and deterioration of the gradient from diffraction and plasma-refraction limit the extent of spectral broadening.
 Here we show that a laser pulse with a shaped space-time and transverse intensity profile overcomes these limitations by creating a guiding density profile at a tunable velocity.
 Self-photon acceleration in this profile leads to dramatic spectral broadening and intensity steepening, forming an optical shock that further enhances the rate of spectral broadening.
 In this new regime, multi-octave spectra extending from $400 \, \mbox{nm}-60 \, \mbox{nm}$ wavelengths, which support near-transform limited $<400 \, \mbox{as}$ pulses, are generated over $<100 \, \mu\mbox{m}$ of interaction length.